wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

       origin = "Kapacitor"
 ```

-In order to not post a message every alert interval
+In order to not post a message on every alert interval
-use [AlertNode.StateChangesOnly](/kapacitor/v1.3/nodes/alert_node/#statechangesonly) so that only events
+use [AlertNode.StateChangesOnly](/kapacitor/v1.3/nodes/alert_node/#statechangesonly) so that only events,
-where the alert changed state are sent to Alerta.
+where the alert changed state, are sent to Alerta.

 Send alerts to Alerta.
 The resource and event properties are required.